kshim99/SHOP-ds-challenge/README.md

         GROUP  BY productname)
 ```

-> Customers in Germany ordered Boston Crab Meat the most, withe total quantity ordered of 160 units.
+> Customers in Germany ordered Boston Crab Meat the most, with total quantity ordered of 160 units.